The Colonial Debate in the Netherlands in Four Monuments

 Wars and violence have always been a major theme of colonial historiography.
 But while the monuments to the generals and admirals which told their stories publicly on the street are losing their names and significance, the massacres with which prosperity was brought to Europe are also increasingly disappearing without a trace from the collective memory.

-In Indonesia, Van Heutsz is a national figure because the large island kingdom became a centrally ruled entity under his government.
+In Indonesia, Van Heutsz is a national figure because the large archipelago of islands became a centrally ruled entity under his government.
 In the Netherlands, Van Heutsz has been completely “forgotten”.
 He is no longer even a name on a monument.